 Independent Research Scholar Program

 - The focused purpose of the program will be to build the workforce diversity of independent research scientists by selecting scholars who have a commitment to building a diverse Intramural Research Program (IRP).
-The expectation is that the participants will be highly competitive for Investigator (tenure-track) positions in the IRP and outside after succeeding in this position, with the goal that the majority will be retained within the IRP as Investigators (tenure-track).
+The expectation is that the participants will be highly competitive for Investigator (tenure-track) positions in the IRP and outside after succeeding in this position.

 - Applicants with Ph.D. or M.D. with relevant research experience are eligible for acceptance into the program.
 The candidates must be US citizens or US permanent residents ("green card").
-The position is designed for a 3 year period, during which they will be encouraged to apply for a K99/R00 grant (if eligible), even if the intent is for the majority to be retained in the IRP after successfully competing for a tenure-track position.
+The position is designed for a 3 year period, during which they will be encouraged to apply for a K99/R00 grant (if eligible).
 Ideally, the participants should apply to NIH Investigator positions, including the Stadtman search no later than during their third year.
 The IRS position may be extended for a 4th year and no more than a 5th year, but only to allow for the scholar to finalize starting on a tenure-track position here or outside.
 The extensions must be within the IRP 5yr/8yr rule.

 - The individuals selected for this program will be hired under the Research Fellow Intramural Professional Designation (IPD), an FTE under T42(g) (time-limited appointment) so that they can manage resources, including trainees.
 This position is currently exempt from review by the Hiring Controls Committee, but must fall within the Congressional Justification (CJ) ceiling for the IC and be reported on OHR data calls for FTEs.